-Take a moment and explore local elderly charities who are providing incredible services such as integrated health care, housing, meals, and case management support.
+Take a moment and explore how these charities are making a difference in the Bay Area by providing housing, food, integrated health care, and case management support to seniors in need.

 Founded in 1991, Art With Elders provides 2,000 art classes each year for more than 400 seniors in long-term care communities throughout the San Francisco Bay Area.

 Art With Elders conducts weekly classes where elders gather in small groups to learn new skills, create art, and build positive relationships with their peers.

 Since 1990, Little Brother-Friends of the Elderly has made it their mission to relieve the isolation and loneliness among the elderly in our community.

 Little Brother-Friends of the Elderly offers social functions, holiday visits, and special excursions for the elderly throughout the San Francisco Bay Area.